Embroidermodder/website/emrm/index.rst

 effect people who use our software.

 \begin{enumerate}
-\item Googletests require a web connection to update and they update on each compilation.
+#.
+Googletests require a web connection to update and they update on each compilation.
-\item Downloading and installing Qt has been a pain for some users (46Gb on possibly slow connections).
+#.
+Downloading and installing Qt has been a pain for some users (46Gb on possibly slow connections).
 I think it was davieboy64?
-\item The documentation is, well better in that it's housed in the main repository, but I'm not a fan of the ``write once build many`` approach as it means trying to weigh up how 3 versions are going to render.
+#.
+The documentation is, well better in that it's housed in the main repository, but I'm not a fan of the ``write once build many`` approach as it means trying to weigh up how 3 versions are going to render.
-\item Github is giving me a server offline (500) error and is still giving a bad ping.
+#.
+Github is giving me a server offline (500) error and is still giving a bad ping.
-\item OpenGL rendering within the application.
+#.
+OpenGL rendering within the application.
 This will allow for Realistic Visualization - Bump Mapping/OpenGL/Gradients?
-\item JSON configuration (Started, see \texttt{head -n 50 src/mainwindow.cpp}.)
+#.
+JSON configuration (Started, see \texttt{head -n 50 src/mainwindow.cpp}.)
 Ok this is changing slightly. embroidermodder should boot from the command line regardless of whether it is or is not installed (this helps with testing and running on machines without root).
 Therefore, it can create an initiation file but it won't rely on its existence to boot: this is what we currently do with settings.ini.
-\item Get undo history widget back (BUG).
+#.
+Get undo history widget back (BUG).
-\item Switch website to a CMake build.
+#.
+Switch website to a CMake build.
-\item Mac Bundle, .tar.gz and .zip source archive.
+#.
+Mac Bundle, .tar.gz and .zip source archive.
-\item NSIS installer for Windows, Debian package, RPM package
+#.
+NSIS installer for Windows, Debian package, RPM package
-\item GUI frontend for embroider features that aren't supported by embroidermodder: flag selector from a table
+#.
+GUI frontend for embroider features that aren't supported by embroidermodder: flag selector from a table
-\item Update all formats without color to check for edr or rgb files.
+#.
+Update all formats without color to check for edr or rgb files.
-\item EmbroideryFLOSS - Color picker that displays catalog numbers and names
+#.
+EmbroideryFLOSS - Color picker that displays catalog numbers and names
-\item Setting for reverse scrolling direction (for zoom, vertical pan)
+#.
+Setting for reverse scrolling direction (for zoom, vertical pan)
-\item Stitching simulation
+#.
+Stitching simulation
-\item User designed custom fill
+#.
+User designed custom fill
-\item Keyboard zooming, panning
+#.
+Keyboard zooming, panning
-\item Advanced printing
+#.
+Advanced printing
-\item Libembroidery 1.0
+#.
+Libembroidery 1.0
-\item Better integrated help: I don't think the help should backend to a html file somewhere on the user's system.
+#.
+Better integrated help: I don't think the help should backend to a html file somewhere on the user's system.
 A better system would be a custom widget within the program that's searchable.
-\item New embroidermodder2.ico 16x16 logo that looks good at that scale.
+#.
+New embroidermodder2.ico 16x16 logo that looks good at that scale.
-\item saving dst, pes, jef
+#. saving dst, pes, jef
-\item Settings dialog: notify when the user is switching tabs that the setting has been changed, adding apply button is what would make sense for this to happen.
+#.
+Settings dialog: notify when the user is switching tabs that the setting has been changed, adding apply button is what would make sense for this to happen.
-\item Update language translations
+#.
+Update language translations
-\item Replace KDE4 thumbnailer.
+#.
+Replace KDE4 thumbnailer.
-\item Import raster image
+#.
+Import raster image
-\item Statistics from 1.0, needs histogram.
+#.
+Statistics from 1.0, needs histogram.
-\item SNAP/ORTHO/POLAR
+#.
+SNAP/ORTHO/POLAR
-\item Cut/copy allow post-selection
+#.
+Cut/copy allow post-selection
-\item Layout into config
+#.
+Layout into config
-\item Notify user of data loss if not saving to an object format.
+#.
+Notify user of data loss if not saving to an object format.
-\item Add which formats to work with to preferences.
+#.
+Add which formats to work with to preferences.
-\item Cannot open file with \# in the name when opening multiple files but works with opening a single file.
+#.
+Cannot open file with \# in the name when opening multiple files but works with opening a single file.
-\item Closing settings dialog with the X in the window saves settings rather than discarding them.
+#.
+Closing settings dialog with the X in the window saves settings rather than discarding them.
-\item Otto theme icons: units, render, selectors, what's this icon doesn't  scale
+#.
+Otto theme icons: units, render, selectors, what's this icon doesn't  scale
-\item Layer manager and Layer switcher dock widget
+#.
+Layer manager and Layer switcher dock widget
-\item Test that all formats read data in correct scale (format details should match other programs).
+#.
+Test that all formats read data in correct scale (format details should match other programs).
-\item Custom filter bug -- doesn't save changes in some cases.
+#.
+Custom filter bug -- doesn't save changes in some cases.
 \end{enumerate}

 \subsection{Fix for Version 2.1}